chef/supermarket/docs-chef-io/content/supermarket/config_rb_supermarket.md

 `default['supermarket']['fieri_key']`

 : A string that is used as a key to authenticate Fieri.
-Default value: `nil`
+Default value: `nil`.
+This value should be set to a random string for fieri feature to work properly.
+One example to generate random string - `openssl rand -base64 32`

 ### GitHub